darkobits/ts-unified/README.md

 npm run test:coverage
 ```

-### Version-Bumping
+### Versioning

-To generate a `CHANGELOG.md` and bump the project's version, assuming you use Conventional Commits, you may run:
+To generate (or update) a `CHANGELOG.md` and bump the project's version, assuming you use [Conventional Commits](https://www.conventionalcommits.org), you may run:

 ```
-$(npm bin)/nps bump
+npx nps bump
 ```

 or, add the following to your `package.json`: